MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 ---
 title: Share your HoloLens with multiple people
-description: You can configure HoloLens to be shared by multiple Azure Active Directory accounts, or by multiple users that use a single account. ms.prod: hololens ms.sitesec: library ms.topic: article
+description: You can configure HoloLens to be shared by multiple Microsoft Entra accounts, or by multiple users that use a single account. ms.prod: hololens ms.sitesec: library ms.topic: article